Weak-Memory Dynamics in Discrete Time

 which follows from Eq.~\eqref{eq:BndErrLTA} and holds for the exact effective generator and slippage map~\cite{meyerWeakMemoryDynamicsDiscrete2025}, before approaching a plateau whose value decreases exponentially with the number of iterations used to determine the generator.

 This observation shows that iterating the fixed-point equations \eqref{eq:GFPE} and \eqref{eq:HFPE} provides an efficient numerical method for determining the effective generator and the associated slippage matrix.
 However, due to their nonlinear structure, these equations generally do not provide a convenient starting point for analytical perturbation schemes.
-To this end, it is often more useful to focus instead on the memory function $\sE_n\in\mathbb{C}^{N\times N}$, which, for any given $\sG$, is uniquely defined by requiring that the inhomogeneous recurrence relation
+For this purpose, it is more instructive to focus instead on the $\sE_n\in\mathbb{C}^{N\times N}$, which, for any given $\sG$, is uniquely defined by requiring that the inhomogeneous recurrence relation

 is equivalent to Eq.~\eqref{eq:starting_point}.
 If the weak-memory conditions \eqref{eq:WMC1} and \eqref{eq:WMC2} are fulfilled, and $\sG$ is the optimal effective generator of our master theorem, this function satisfies the linear summation equation